Guidelines for determining when MCCCD needs to enter into a stand-alone, written contract.

 TIP: In all cases, the purchase order should always concisely summarize what is being purchased, the duration of contractor performance or delivery dates, any special payment terms, and specifically reference and identify any vendor quote, or a Purchasing solicitation document and the vendor's response to it.

-A SINGLE WRITTEN CONTRACT MAY BE HELPFUL IN THE FOLLOWING SITUATIONS WHERE MCCCD MAY OR MAY NOT BE SPENDING MONEY:
+A SINGLE WRITTEN CONTRACT SHOULD BE USED WHERE MCCCD WILL NOT BE SPENDING MONEY ($0 AGREEMENTS) IN SITUATIONS SUCH AS:

 - MCCCD needs to ensure contractor accountability, compliance with applicable laws and policies (like contracts with sponsors or instructors of non-credit classes to ensure compliance with privacy laws, insurance coverage)